HamedAjaj/SigmaCandidateForm/README.md

 ### // Execute  update-database automatically without make it [ manually => 'update-database' ]
 ### AutoMapper Used
 ### Repository pattern
-# Things can make it later for big projects
+# Things that can make it later for big projects
 	### UnitOfWork
 	### GenericRepository
 	### Specification pattern